FEMALE URINARY INCONTINENCE

 In the case of urine leakage or incontinence, one must consult a qualified urologist.
 A specialist in the female urinary tract or gynecologists and obstetricians specializing in the female reproductive tract and childbirth are recommended.

 The diagnosis starts with a background check to get hold of your pattern of voiding and urine leakage.
 The doctor would also ask questions about straining and discomfort, use of drugs, recent surgery, and illness to get a better idea.

 Your doctor may ask you to keep a diary for a day or more, up to a week, to record when you void.
 This diary should note the times you urinate and the amounts of urine you produce.
 To measure your urine, you can use a special pan that fits over the toilet rim.

-The process involves the use of measuring devices that help track the body’s functioning.
-With a note about bladder and urethral muscles contraction timing, one can gain control
+- Biofeedback: The process involves the use of measuring devices that help track the body’s functioning.
+With a note about bladder and urethral muscles contraction timing, one can gain control.

-A pessary is a stiff ring-like device that is placed inside the vagina and inserts pressure on the wall of the vagina and the nearby urethra.
+- Pessaries: A pessary is a stiff ring-like device that is placed inside the vagina and inserts the pressure on the wall of the vagina and the nearby urethra.
 The urethra is repositioned with the pressure and ultimately affects the stress leakage.